Helen Brittan

 -

-My own search for meaning, purpose, growth and healing in this life, has been a constant source of inspiration and recovery from my own issues.
-Living through loss, trauma, grief and other common human experiences has led to a desire to support others on this path also.
-While we cannot always choose what happens to us in this life, we can choose how we respond to it.
-I had the privilege & opportunity to retrain & up-skill in mid-life, from working in education to studying counselling and working in the not-for profit sector supporting women.
-I have found great purpose & joy in supporting others in their recovery journeys.
+My own learning, personal search & experiences of therapy formed a basis to want to work in this area.
+I believe that while we cannot always choose what happens to us in this life, we can choose how we respond to it.
+I had the opportunity to retrain & up-skill in my 40's and shifted from working in adult education to studying counselling at the master's level.
+After working in the not-for profit sector with women for over 10 years, and now in private practice, I continue to find great purpose & satisfaction in supporting both clients and other practitioners on their journeys.

 -